Weapons Charges in Missouri

 Changes in the Law

-States can change their laws any time, but you can use this Library of Congress search tool to find the current versions of Missouri statutes discussed in this article.
-However, court decisions may affect the interpretation and application of those laws—another good reason to speak to a lawyer if you're concerned about actual or potential weapons charges.
+States can change their laws at any time, but you can use this Library of Congress search tool to find the current versions of Missouri statutes discussed in this article.
+However, court decisions may affect the interpretation and application of those laws—another good reason to speak to a lawyer if you're concerned about how the law applies to your situation.

 DEFEND YOUR RIGHTS